top of page

 • May 8

-Improving your metabolism is less about “boosting” it with hacks and more about building habits that improve how your body uses energy, regulates blood sugar, preserves muscle, and recovers as you age.
-For someone in their 50s focused on strength, longevity, and body composition, these habits make a major difference:
+Improving your metabolism isn't just about quick hacks.
+It's about building sustainable habits that enhance how your body uses energy, regulates blood sugar, preserves muscle, and recovers as you age.
+For someone in their 50s focused on strength, longevity, and body composition, these habits can make a significant difference.

-Muscle tissue burns more energy than fat — even at rest.
+Muscle tissue burns more energy than fat—even at rest.
 Strength training is one of the most effective metabolism-supporting habits.
+Here are the best approaches:

 • Shared strength circuits